 This creates a nice flat surface on the Master Clamp and provides the best grip.
 While it is possible to get a rather secure looking connection without the Wedge, it actually provides less surface area on the clamp, meaning less friction on the flat surface you are mounting to.
 It also puts incredible tension on the back of the Master Clamp and the spring in the Master Clamp which can cause damage.

-Arms + Clamps + Grips, Master Clamp
+Tags: Arms + Clamps + Grips, Master Clamp